5eqn/elaboration-scala/README.md

 - I forgot to update the solved meta to memory (literally)
 - I forgot to check if lhs and rhs are both meta first in `unify`
 - I forgot to enable checking type of lambdas
+- I forgot to insert implicit arguments when checking type of implicit function against explicit Pi type
+- I forgot to make sure name of inserted variable doesn't collide with existing ones
+- I forgot to recurse insert function
+- When implementing spine comparison, I mistakenly use foldRight

 Here are some of my unclear points: